top of page

 4. How long does the therapy process usually last?

 The length of the therapy process varies widely among individuals, as it deeply depends on your unique needs, goals, and how the issues we're addressing unfold.
-Some people find significant progress within a few months-three years, while folks with childhood trauma (or high ACE score) may benefit from longer-term support.
+Some people find significant progress within a few months-a couple of years, while folks with childhood trauma (or high ACE score) may benefit from longer-term support.
 We'll regularly review your progress to ensure therapy continues to meet your needs and adjust our plan as necessary.

-7. How do I know if therapy is working for me?
+5. How do I know if therapy is working for me?

 Signs that therapy is working include feeling more capable of managing emotions and stress, noticing improvements in relationships and communication, achieving personal goals, and experiencing a greater sense of well-being and self-understanding.
 Therapy is a collaborative process, so I encourage open dialogue about your experience and any changes you're noticing.

-8. Is everything I say in therapy confidential?
+6. Is everything I say in therapy confidential?

 Yes!
 What you share in therapy stays between us.
 Psychotherapy is confidential unless: there is clear and imminent danger to yourself or another person, or you disclose information that provides evidence of current abuse or neglect of a child or an older adult, or if (on the rare occasion) I am court-ordered.

-9. What if I start feeling worse before I feel better?
+7. What if I start feeling worse before I feel better?

 It's not uncommon to feel worse before feeling better, as therapy can involve confronting difficult emotions and challenges.
 This is often a sign of progress, as it means you're engaging with important issues.
 I'm here to support you through these ups and downs, adjusting our approach as needed to ensure you're supported.